 Investment banks do not accept deposits as they don’t need these.
 Investment banks are not in the business of lending.
 They mainly give advisory services, so they don’t need such funding.

-The target market of both commercial banks and investment banks are completely different.
+The target markets of both commercial banks and investment banks are completely different.

-While commercial banks have a very wide target market and its customers include regular people (individuals of all incomes), small & medium business enterprises, large corporate houses, trusts, governments, etc. They may provide a different type of services to different entities, but they cover all under one umbrella of commercial bank customer base.
+While commercial banks have a very wide target market, and their customers include regular people (individuals of all incomes), small & medium business enterprises, large corporate houses, trusts, governments, etc. They may provide different types of services to different entities, but they cover all under one umbrella of the commercial bank customer base.

 The fee structure of a commercial bank and an investment bank is completely different.

-Therefore by business principle, the philosophy of commercial banks is volume business, i.e. small fees from many customers, whereas the philosophy of investment banks is margin business, i.e. big fees from limited customers.
+Therefore by business principle, the philosophy of commercial banks is volume business, i.e., small fees from many customers.
+In contrast, the philosophy of investment banks is margin business, i.e., big fees from limited customers.

-Commercial banks and investment banks come under different cover of governance and regulations.
-Usually, commercial banks are regulated by the central bank of the country on the other hand investment banks are regulated by the country’s security agency.
+Commercial banks and investment banks come under different covers of governance and regulations.
+Usually, commercial banks are regulated by the central bank of the country; on the other hand; investment banks are regulated by the country’s security agency.
 For example, commercial banks in the USA are regulated by a variety of federal authorities such as the Federal Reserve & the Federal Deposit Insurance Corporation (FIDC); however, U.S. Securities and Exchange Commission (SEC) governs and regulates the investment banks.